Your cart is empty

 I first met Mateo through my great friend Carlos Rodriguez back in 2014.
 We called into his winery near Logrono for a ‘quick Sunday lunch’

 Matt Michael is one of Sonoma’s hottest talents.
-In his day job, he’s the head winemaker for Robert Young Estate in Alexander Valley - one of the most famed growers and wineries in Sonoma.
-And on the side, he’s slowly growing his small family business, Baldassari Wines, with his dad Dom.
+On the side, he’s slowly growing his small family business, Baldassari Wines, with his dad Dom.

-Mauricio is one of Argentina's most respected winemakers, and I've known him for years at Naked.
+Mauricio is one of Argentina's most respected winemakers, and I've known him for years.
 So it’s a real coup to get him on board.

 Mike's great grandfather Marcus Joseph Paterson emigrated to New Zealand from Corofin Co.
 Clare in 1927